konstruktoid/hardening/action-shellcheck/README.md

 = ShellCheck action for the Hardening repository

 Using [koalaman/shellcheck-alpine](https://hub.docker.com/r/koalaman/shellcheck-alpine)
-too lint the shell code.
+to lint the shell code.

 == Disabled tests